ziman/wgmesh/README.md

 ## related work

-* [meshub](https://github.com/ziman/meshub) is a roll-your-own version of this from the era before wireguard.
+* [meshub](https://github.com/ziman/meshub) is a roll-your-own version of this kind of VPN from the era before wireguard.

 * see [meshub#related-projects](https://github.com/ziman/meshub?tab=readme-ov-file#related-projects)
   for other related work